Dry ice color show: Chemical explanation

-The color of the solution changes due to the universal indicator, a pH detector.
-Once the alkali-to-acid universal indicator is incorporated into the solution, the color of the solution changes corresponding to the acidic color of the universal indicator.
-The color of ammonia and water only is green.
-However, once the dry ice is added, the solution slowly turns orange as more hydrogen ions are continuously produced.
+The color of the solution arises due to the pH indicator.
+The color of the ammonia-and-water solution at the beginning of the experiment indicates that the solution is alkaline.
+However, once the dry ice is added, the solution becomes less alkaline as neutralization occurs which causes the color to slowly change as more hydrogen ions are continuously produced from the carbonic acid.